National Professional Practice Exam

-The National Professional Practice Examination (NPPE) is administered by the Engineering Examinations Office of the Association of Professional Engineers, Geologists and Geophysicists of Alberta (APEGGA) on behalf of the Canadian Council of Professional Engineers (CCPE).
-Application forms for the National Professional Practice Examination may be obtained from the Engineers PEI office by calling 902-566-1268 or requested by email: info@EngineersPEI.com .
+The National Professional Practice Examination (NPPE) is administered by the Engineering Examinations Office of the Association of Professional Engineers and Geoscientists of Alberta (APEGA) on behalf of Engineers Canada.

 The NPPE is designed to examine applicants on the ethical considerations and obligations that accompany the privileges of professional status and the legal concepts relevant to professional engineers.
 Part of the examination tests the applicant's understanding of professionalism, while the remaining part tests the applicant's knowledge of engineering law and familiarity with jurisdiction-specific statutes, rules and regulations and the Engineering Profession Act and By-Laws.